wragge/hansard-language/data/words/revolution-hofreps-1970/contexts.md

 * The honourable member for Sydney said:
 Australia is passing through an economic **revolution**.

-* The economic **revolution** I have referred to is usually called 'the Post-Industrial Revolution' although, as I shall suggest later, it might be described more accurately as 'the Post-Service Revolution'.
+* The economic **revolution** I have referred to is usually called 'the Post-Industrial **Revolution**' although, as I shall suggest later, it might be described more accurately as 'the Post-Service **Revolution**'.

+* The 'Agricultural **Revolution**' led to more food being grown by fewer people, causing rapid urbanisation and the long expansion of manufacturing industry, loosely called 'the Industrial **Revolution**', in which goods production was the largest single employment sector.

 * The United States is also much further into the information **revolution** than Australia.

 * It is essential that we begin to grasp the significance of the micro-electronic **revolution** which has led to a dramatic break with past economic history.

+* The Industrial **Revolution** in Britain finally forced upon that country, as it forced upon this country, many changes in the working of governmental institutions, including the courts and the law, in a period when the rates of change were shorter than we experience today.

+* So much for the great puritan values which were the main drive behind the development of the Industrial **Revolution** and capitalism which is no longer a virtue.

 * 1 in the **revolution** of the workers.